deepfinch/XLearning-GPU/doc/submit.md

 cacheArchive | the required compressed files in the HDFS path
 cacheFile | the required files in the HDFS path
 launch-cmd | execute command
-user-path | the append for the environment variable $PATH conf | set the configuration
+user-path | the append for the environment variable $PATH
+jars | the required jar files
+user-classpath-first | whether user's job jar should be the first one on class path or not, default as the configure of xlearning.user.classpath.first
+conf | set the configuration
 am-cores | number of cores to use for the AM process, default as the configure of xlearning.am.cores
 am-memory | amount of memory to use for the AM process (in MB)，default as the configure of xlearning.am.memory